Is Melbourne Tap Water Safe to Drink in 2026? What's In It

 Added during treatment (western suburbs)

-Yes, but requires catalytic carbon or composite carbon.
-Basic filters may not be enough.
+Yes – needs catalytic or composite carbon; basic filters may not be enough

 Fluoride

-Added at ~1 mg/L for dental health.
-Some households prefer to remove it.
+Dosed at ~1 mg/L for dental health; some prefer to remove it

 Lead

-Toxic at any level.
-No safe threshold.
-Particularly harmful to children.
+Toxic at any level; particularly harmful to children

-Yes.
-Both carbon block and RO systems reduce lead.
+Yes – carbon block and RO reduce it

 Copper